MeteorPackaging/Font-Awesome/README.md

 # Building

-The package is driven by the `scripts` section in [package.json](package.json).
-To see the available scripts, run
+The package is driven by [the Gulp file](gulpfie.js).
+First, run

+    node_modules/.bin/gulp getUpstream

-    npm run
+Then, run

+    node_modules/.bin/gulp updateVersion

+Now you can commit the updated `package.js` (`autopublish.json` will no longer be useful after the [decommission of autopublish](https://github.com/MeteorPackaging/autopublish.meteor.com/issues/27))

 For example, to test Font Awesome interactively, run

-    npm run test
+    node_modules/.bin/gulp test

-You'll see the Tinytest UI at http://localhost:3000.

-For CI, run

-    npm run testci

 # DONE